dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 1. An example of your chatbot greeting a website visitor.

 == Changelog ==

+= 0.7.5 =
+* Added support for new Watson response types (Images, Options and Pauses)

 = 0.7.4 =
 * Fixed issue with new users entering workspace URL with username/password credentials